Qiantang River: Hydrological characteristics

 Overall, the runoff of the Qiantang River is abundant.
 However, the incoming water of Qiantang River is strongly impacted by seasonal variation.
 In general, the runoff from April to June can occupy about 50% of the total annual flow.
 Because the Qiantang River valley is located in the southeast coastal monsoon climate zone, the main source of runoff is atmospheric precipitation.
 The runoff and precipitation in the river valley show obvious consistency in both regional distribution and annual variation.
-The average annual discharge is 2.905×1010 cubic meters, and the average annual sediment discharge is 6.68×10^6 tons.
+The average annual discharge is 2.905×1010 cubic meters, and the average annual sediment discharge is 6.68×106 tons.
 In addition, the annual runoff of the Qiantang River and its tributaries showed significant changes in abundance and drought.

-Tidal bore is one of the significant features of the Qiantang River.
-Due to the riverbed of the estuary (Hangzhou bay) sharply shrank and lifted, the tidal range increases along the way, resulting in the sharp deformation of tide waves.
+The tidal bore is one of the most significant features of the Qiantang River.
+Due to the shape of the estuary's riverbed, the tidal range increases along the way, resulting in the sharp deformation of tidal waves.
 The average tidal range of Zhenhai on the south bank of Wankou was 1.69 meters, the average tidal range of Ganpu was 5.45 meters.
 The tidal current of Hangzhou Bay is a clockwise rotating tidal current and the speed is generally 15~20 m/s, The north shore can be up to 3~4 m/s.
 The average incoming tidal current of Ganpu station was 18,850,000 cubic meters per second.
 On the other hand, the river bed at the estuary of the Qiantang River is wide and shallow, forming a broad intertidal zone.
 Under the influence of seasonal runoff and tidal fluctuation, the riverbed can easily be violently deformed.
 In autumn, due to the strong tide, the main trough oscillates along the direction of the rising tide crest.
 In the season of abundant runoff, the main trough swings along the direction of ebb tide.
 Because of the process of main trough oscillation, the beach ground is easy to collapse and retreat quickly.